-Contributing to the growing de-westernization of media and communications studies; this handbook is an essential and comprehensive reference work for students of all levels and scholars in the fields of Chinese Studies and Media Studies.
+Contributing to the growing de-westernisation of media and communications studies, this handbook is an essential and comprehensive reference work for students of all levels and scholars in the fields of Chinese studies and media studies.

 'The disciplinary maturity of Chinese communication and media studies is on show in this strong collection.
 Established and emerging scholars have contributed to a volume that ranges across most of the topics that constitute a grounding for students.' – Professor Stephanie Hemelryk Donald, Head of School of the Arts, University of Liverpool, UK